turingschool/curriculum/source/topics/better_views/erb_and_haml.markdown

   = tag_links(Tag.all)
 ```

-Since version 3, though, HAML supports an interpolation syntax for mixing plain text and Ruby:
+Since version 3, HAML supports an interpolation syntax for mixing plain text and Ruby:

 ```haml
 %div#sidebar
   Filter by Tag: #{tag_links(Tag.all)}
 ```

-And it can be pushed up to one line:
+And it can be pushed back up to one line:

 ```haml
 %div#sidebar Filter by Tag: #{tag_links(Tag.all)}
 ```

+#### Implicit `DIV` Tags

-Finally, DIV is considered the "default" HTML tag.
+DIV is considered the "default" HTML tag.
 If you just use a CSS-style ID or Class with no explicit HTML element, HAML will assume a DIV:

 ```haml
 #sidebar Filter by Tag: #{tag_links(Tag.all)}